IvanWoo/k8s-hpa/README.md

 Horizontal Pod Autoscaler (HPA) is a powerful and essential tool in the toolbox of Kubernetes (K8s), but configuring HPA is not straight-forward and easy due to fast iterating APIs and complicated components involved in.

-In this repo, I try to leverage the fascinating works of K8s communities with minimal customization to configure production-ready HPA.
+I try to leverage the fascinating works of K8s communities with minimal customization to configure production-ready HPA.
 Hopefully this can be a starting point for anyone who is interested in this tooling.

+In this repo, we will use RabbitMQ as custom metric inputs.

 ## <a name="toc"></a>Contents